winterthediplomat/Celty/docs/miyuki_conf_changes.md

   where you want to download your episodes.

 * seedTime
   specify seeding time in _minutes_.
+If it's 0 (zero), it disables seeding.

 Look at `tests/celty.conf` for an example Miyuki configuration file.